copier-org/copier/docs/settings.md

 -   `%USERPROFILE%\AppData\Local\copier` on Windows as defined in [Known folders](https://docs.microsoft.com/en-us/windows/win32/shell/known-folders)

+!!! note

+    Windows only: `%USERPROFILE%\AppData\Local\copier\copier` was the standard configuration directory until v9.6.0.
+This standard configuration directory is deprecated and will be removed in a future version.

 This location can be overridden by setting the `COPIER_SETTINGS_PATH` environment variable.